4ppleSA0CE/7-DOF-Arm/README.md

 diag       [0.35,0.35,0.55]     0.0    0.42     0.9     364    0.62    0.0      0.3  0.0000     0
 ```

-`rev` is the count of tip-velocity direction reversals, the signature of an arm
+The `rev` column is the count of reversals of the tip-velocity direction.
+A
-hunting around its target.
-Zero across every scenario.
+reversal shows that the arm oscillates near its target.
+The count is zero in
+each scenario.

 ## Quick start

 ### Prerequisites

 - A C++17 compiler and CMake 3.16+
-- Eigen and yaml-cpp (`brew install eigen yaml-cpp`)
+- Eigen and yaml-cpp.
+To install them, run `brew install eigen yaml-cpp`.
-- For the demo only: MuJoCo (`pip install mujoco`) and Node 18+
+- For the demo only: MuJoCo and Node 18+.
+To install MuJoCo, run
+  `pip install mujoco`.

 ### Build and test the maths